RhiannaSookhy/Final-Project/README.md

 ├── README
 ├── Econ_Final_project_Blog.html
 ├── Final Project Code.ipynb
-├── FinalProject.tex
 ├── DataSets
 ├── Plots
 ├── .ipynb_checkpoints
+├── blog.txt

 All data is contained in the DataSets folder which was used in the 'Final Project Code.ipynb' were all code can be found.
-The plots are saved automatically as html file when the code is tun.
-The blog 'Econ_Final_project_Blog.html' was written in html in a text editor and includes my analysis and plots.
-The FinalProject.tex file contains the link to the Github repository.
+The plots are saved automatically as html file when the code is run.
+The blog 'Econ_Final_project_Blog.html' was written in html in a text editor and includes my analysis and plots. blog.tex file contains the link to the Github repository.

 ## Running instructions

-In order to replicate all results, ensure the datasets are in the working directory and run the code found in the jupyter file.
+A) Clone the repository to your local machine if you're viewing it on GitHub.

+B) Make sure you have all the required Python packages installed (listed below).

+C) Ensure a stable internet connection for the web scraping to function correctly.

+D) Execute the Jupyter notebook named "Final Project Code.ipynb" to run the code and generate plots.

+E) Explore the interactive plots generated, located in the "Plots" folder.

+F) Refer to the detailed analysis and findings in the blog post titled "Econ_Final_project_Blog.html".

 Within python (Jupyter Notebook) , a number of additional libraries are required.
-Here's a list of Python libraries that you've imported in your project:
+Here's a list of Python libraries that I've imported in your project:

 requests: Used for making HTTP requests.
 BeautifulSoup (from bs4): Used for web scraping and parsing HTML.